Chemaclass/chemaclass.com/content/readings/2016-05-01-clean-code.md

   - The test is timely.
 - The test is as important as the production code.

-### Classes
+#### Chapter 10: Classes

 - By default, classes should start with the variables:
-  - Static and constantly public.
+  - Static and constants public.
   - Static and variable private.
   - Instances and variables privates.
   - Soon after comes the functions.
-  - The class name should represent your responsibility.
+  - The class name should represent its responsibility.
-- The class must have only one responsibility.
+- The class must have only [one responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle): one reason to change.
 - You should try to make a brief description of the class.
-- The methods should be small.
+- The methods should be small and one responsibility.
-- They must have only one responsibility: one reason to change.

 ---

 This interview is based on Uncle Bob's book "Clean Code".
-They cover some of the existing guides that can help you become a better programmer and explore how books and current trends are shaping the software landscape.
+They cover some existing guides that can help you become a better programmer and explore how books and current trends are shaping the software landscape.

 {{ youtube(id="QnmRpHFoYLk") }}